Huntsville, Ontario: Economy

+Main Street is home to various business and services for Huntsville.
+Huntsville Place Mall, on Main Street East, features many retailers.
+The mall also has ten Tesla superchargers.

+Government

 The town's council is made up of nine members.
-The members include the mayor, three town and district councillors who represent the town at the municipality of Muskoka council, and ward councillors who represent the wards of Huntsville (Ward 1), Chaffey (Ward 2), Stephenson-Stisted-Port Sydney (Wards 3,4,5), and Brunel (Ward 6).
+The members include the mayor, three town and district councillors who represent the town at the municipality of Muskoka council, and ward councillors who represent the wards of Huntsville (Ward 1), Chaffey (Ward 2), Stephenson-Stisted-Port Sydney (Wards 3, 4, 5), and Brunel (Ward 6).

 A regular council meeting is held once a month in the Council Chambers in the Huntsville Civic Centre.

-From December 2019 until November 2022, the mayor of Huntsville was Karin Terziano.
-She previously served as the acting mayor between 12 November 2019 and 17 December 2019.
-On 17 December 2019, Terziano was appointed to fill the vacancy of the mayor's office due to Scott Aitchison's resignation to become a federal MP for Parry Sound—Muskoka.
+From December 2019 to November 2022, the mayor of Huntsville was Karin Terziano.
+She had served as the acting mayor between 12 November 2019 and 17 December 2019.
+On 17 December 2019, Terziano was appointed to fill the vacancy of the mayor's office because of Scott Aitchison's resignation to become a federal MP for Parry Sound-Muskoka.

 On 11 February 2019, Bob Stone was appointed to fill the vacant Ward One seat vacated when Mayor Terziano was appointed mayor.

 On 24 February 2019, the council appointed Councillor Nancy Alcock to serve as Deputy Mayor.
 Alcock had previously served as the alternate deputy mayor.
 Councillor Jason FitzGerald was appointed alternate deputy mayor.

-Members of the 2018-2022 council term were:
+Members of the 2018–2022 council term were: